saijadhav369/MARLOS/README.md

 ## For Teams & Businesses

-Interested in using OpenWork in your organization?
+Interested in using MARL in your organization?
 We'd love to hear from you — reach out at [benjamin.shafii@gmail.com](mailto:benjamin.shafii@gmail.com) to chat about your use case.

 ## License